dev-academy-programme/curriculum/concepts/reading-documentation/README.md

 If you are familiar with the capabilities of your tools you will build awesomer things and write elegant code.

 Documentation is designed to cater to a huge range of skill levels.
-This means you have to develop the skills to filter out what is and isn’t important for you.
+This means you have to develop the skills to filter out what is useful to you.

 Tips:
 - Look for code examples